ivotron/popper2-paper/paper/paper.md

 In this paper, we introduce Popper, a container-native workflow execution engine that aims to solve the reproducibility problem in computational science.
 We first describe and analyze the design of Popper's YAML based workflow syntax and the architecture of the Popper workflow engine.
-We present a few case studies using an ML workflow to demonstrate how Popper helps developers and researchers build and test workflows in different computing environments like a local machine, Kubernetes, and Slurm quickly and with minimal changes in configuration.
+We present a case study for an ML workflow to demonstrate how Popper helps developers and researchers build and test workflows in different computing environments like a local machine, Kubernetes, and Slurm, quickly and with minimal changes in configuration.
 Next, we compare Popper with existing state-of-the-art workflow engines illustrating its YAML based workflow syntax that has a relatively low entry barrier and its ability to run containerized workflows without requiring access to any cloud environment.

 As future work, we plan the following: